Find Affordable College Courses

 Valley City, ND

-Out of the 8 schools in North Dakota that were part of this year’s ranking, Valley City State University landed the # 3 spot on the list.
+The in-demand bachelor’s degree programs at Valley City State University helped the school earn the #3 place on this year’s ranking of the most popular visual and performing arts schools in North Dakota.
 Valley City State University is a small public school located in the town of Valley City.

 Of the 18 students majoring in visual and performing arts at Valley City State University, 39% are male and 61% are female.